AniketAshokPawar/HR_Practice/HR_Questions_01.md

 I believe you should hire me because I have hands-on experience in both **manual and automation testing**, and I can contribute in both areas.

-I have around **2.5 years of experience** in testing, with practical experience in **Playwright, TypeScript, API testing, SQL, Git, and GitLab**.
-I also have experience understanding requirements, creating test cases, reporting defects, performing integration and regression testing, and developing and maintaining automation scripts.
+I have around **2.5 years of experience** in testing, with practical experience in **Playwright, TypeScript, Git, and GitLab**.
+I also have experience of understanding requirements, creating test cases, reporting defects, performing integration and regression testing, and developing and maintaining automation scripts.

 Along with my technical skills, I am comfortable working in an Agile team and collaborating with developers and other team members.